 This section discusses rules that we recommend that you include in rulebases for the Internet firewall that use the allowlist approach.

 When allowing HTTP and HTTPS traffic, we recommend that you block websites that contain risky and inappropriate content.
 These websites are typically blocked by businesses and can also be potential sources of malware.
-Each category (Assets > Categories) contains a variety of websites and applications that you can easily add to rules, for example, Botnets, Compromised, Porn, Keyloggers, Malware, Phishing, Spyware, Illegal Drugs, Hacking, SPAM, Questionable.
+Each category (Assets > Categories) contains a variety of websites and applications that you can easily add to rules.
+Categories include, for example, Botnets, Compromised, Porn, Keyloggers, Malware, Phishing, Spyware, Illegal Drugs, Hacking, SPAM, Questionable.

 At the top of the rulebase, make sure that there’s a rule to allow all DNS services as part of the Internet traffic.